micans/pick/README.md

 samtools view -h <bamfile> | pick --sam-h -A delta5p:=,refstart^$mark5p,sub delta3p:=^$mark3p,refend,sub @delta5p/le/20 @delta3p/le/20
 ```

+### SAM support: cigar string operators

-Pick has a few other/older operators that support parsing of SAM columns.
-For now this pertains specifically to the CIGAR
+Pick has a few older operators that support parsing of SAM columns.
-string in the sixth column.
+For now this pertains specifically to the CIGAR string in the sixth column.
+In most cases one of the higher-level
+operators from the preceding sections can be used for more succinct and clear instruction.

 Below `<cigaritems>` is a user-defined subset of `MINDSHP=X`, the different
 alignment types supported by CIGAR strings
 (respectively *alignment match*, *insertion in reference*, *deletion from reference*, *skip from reference*,
 *soft-clip*, *hard-clip*, *padding*, *sequence match*, *sequence mismatch*).